 Grant limited access to Azure Storage resources using shared access signatures (SAS)

-A shared access signature (SAS) provides secure delegated access to resources in your storage account without compromising the security of your data.
+A shared access signature (SAS) provides secure delegated access to resources in your storage account.
 With a SAS, you have granular control over how a client can access your data.
-You can control what resources the client may access, what permissions they have on those resources, and how long the SAS is valid, among other parameters.
+For example:

 Types of shared access signatures

 Azure Storage supports three types of shared access signatures:

 User delegation SAS

 A user delegation SAS is secured with Azure Active Directory (Azure AD) credentials and also by the permissions specified for the SAS.
 A user delegation SAS applies to Blob storage only.

 For more information about the user delegation SAS, see Create a user delegation SAS (REST API).

 A service SAS is secured with the storage account key.
 A service SAS delegates access to a resource in only one of the Azure Storage services: Blob storage, Queue storage, Table storage, or Azure Files.